JeppW/w4ke.info/_posts/2025-07-01-funky-chunks-2.md

 It is worth noting that the parsing leniencies we are exploiting here are not actually any different from the ones described in my original blog post – these are just additional ways of combining leniencies to obtain a request smuggling primitive.

 #### Example: 1-byte front-end overread
-To keep things short, we'll only discuss one of these variants in depth.
-I trust that you, dear reader, will be able to construct an equivalent attack for the other variants, should the need arise.
+To keep things short, we'll discuss only one of these variants in depth.
+I trust that you, dear reader, will be able to construct an equivalent attack for other variants, should the need arise.

-Let us then consider the arguably most plausible of the four scenarios: a front-end accepting `\n` as a line terminator and a back-end accepting any two-byte sequence.
+Let us then consider the arguably most plausible scenario: a front-end accepting `\n` as a line terminator and a back-end accepting any two-byte sequence.

 <div style="display: flex; gap: 10px;">
 <div style="flex: 1;">